FishiaT/arcmodwiki/docs/private-server.md

 * Put the content bundle you have obtained above into the `bundle` folder.
 The actual bundle must have the `.cb` extension and the meta file must have the `.json` extension.
 Both must have the same filename (e.g. `5.6.0`).

 !!! note
     The content bundle in the server must be the same as the one existing in your Arcaea client (the metadata and content MUST match) as otherwise you will encounter issues when trying to login.
-If you change the content bundle in the server, the one on the client should be redownloaded.
+If you change the content bundle in the server, the one on the client must be re-downloaded.

     To avoid issues, use the content bundle that you have obtained [earlier](#obtaining-content-bundle).

-* Put any songs you have into the `songs` folder.
-A song is a folder containing multiple .aff files (every difficulties of the song), base.jpg files (the jacket art), the song itself, the PV video for Terminal songs, and any additional files for that song.
+* Put all charts into the `songs` folder.
+Each chart is a folder containing at least 3 .aff files (PST/PRS/FTR difficulties, some may also contain additional .aff files for BYD/ETR difficulties), the `base.ogg` file (the song itself), PV video (separated into video and audio files respectively **EXCEPT** for Arghena which only contains the video in two resolutions 720p and 1080p, one will be downloaded by Arcaea client depending on the graphic setting) and all additional files required by it.

+!!! note
+    When attempting to play a song that is not in the default Arcaea pack, the game will prompt the player to download it from the server.
+If the chart folder itself or any of the required files are missing, the download will fail.
+All required files, song, and difficulties are defined in the `songlist` file bundled in the content bundle.
+For more details please refer to the respective [Custom Charts & Packs](custom-charts-packs.md#meta-files) page.

-* Make any adjustments you want to make.
+* Make any adjustments you want to make (e.g. adding World Mode maps, adding courses, etc...)

 At this point, the server software is now ready.

 #### On device setup
 !!! note
     Your phone and your computer (the one that runs the server) MUST be connected to the same network for the server to work.
+If you want to publicize your server, port forwarding or a VPS/cloud serve is required.
+Setting this up is (at the moment) out of scope for this guide.

 === "iOS"

+    Pick one of the methods you want to use.

+    === "Using Shadowrocket"

+        !!! tip "Info"
+            This is the recommended method; however, it involves using a paid app.
+Other similarly functioning proxy apps may also work with some configuration.
+If you do not want to install anything or simply do not wish to use a paid app, considering checking out the **Wi-Fi Proxy Settings** method instead.

+        Firstly, install [Shadowrocket](https://apps.apple.com/us/app/shadowrocket/id932747118) onto your device.

+        Now open it, and press on the **+** icon on the upper right of the interface.
+Press **Type** and select **Socks5** (without the **TLS** part).
+In the **Address** field, enter your local IP address.
+In the **Port** field, enter 8889 (adjust if you have set a different port during [proxy setup](#proxy-setup), specifically, the port for the SOCKS server), press **Save** while leaving everything else as-is.
+Press **Global Routing** and change it to **Proxy**, return to the main interface and enable the proxy. iOS will prompt you to allow VPN connection, press **Allow** and authenticate if needed.
+The `VPN` icon will show up on your status bar, indicating that you are now connected to the proxy.
+Press **Connectivity Test** to check if the connection is working properly.

+    === "Wi-Fi Proxy Settings"

+        !!! tip "Info"
+            The alternative method.
+Requires re-configuration for new Wi-Fi networks.

         Open the **Settings** app, go to **Wi-Fi** settings, press the **!** icon on the connected network, scroll down until you found the **HTTP Proxy** settings.
 In the **Configure Proxy** settings, select **Manual** and fill in the **Server** field which is your local IP address and the **Port** field which is 8888.
 Now press **Save** and (optionally) turn off and reconnect to your Wi-Fi network.

+    Your device should now be connected to the proxy.

-    Now on your computer, return to Charles and go to **Help > SSL Proxying > Install Charles Root Certificate on a Mobile Device or Remote Browser**.
+    On your computer, return to Charles and go to **Help > SSL Proxying > Install Charles Root Certificate on a Mobile Device or Remote Browser**.
 A window like this will show up:

     ![image](https://gist.github.com/assets/74685931/c9f85e1c-9ef6-4c22-9113-79551ab73fed)